andreacorbellini/rust-drop-tracker/README.md

 let mut tracker = DropTracker::new();

 // Create a new vector and add a bunch of elements to it.
 The elements in this case are
-// identified by integer key (1, 2, 3), but any hashable type would work.
+// identified by integer keys (1, 2, 3), but any hashable type would work. let v = vec![tracker.track(1),
-//
-// Labels are only used to identify the elements within the tracker, and are not passed
-// around.
-In this example, the integers 1, 2 and 3 are not placed into the vector, but are
-// kept into the DropTracker.
-let v = vec![tracker.track(1),
              tracker.track(2),
              tracker.track(3)];